 One of the most frustrating things you might find about starting your dog on the drugs is how long it takes to work (up to six weeks!).
 Also, it is good to recognize how there is a stigma associated with giving your dog antidepressants for a mental health problem like they are “crazy dog”.

-In contrast, others may think it is wrong to treat a canine with human brain medication.
+In contrast, others may think it is wrong to treat a canine with this type of medication.
 Still, it could be something that improves your dog’s life, so it is crucial to look at it thoroughly and its history of successes.

 It is also known to be a lot safer than other meds prescribed and taken without issue.
 Although, overdose is possible and dogs can get Serotonin Syndrome.
 However, this can be avoided by following best practices and by closely monitoring a dog in conjunction with a veterinarian.